7 Things to Consider Before Starting a New Side Hustle

 Some people might prefer deliverable-based businesses, like freelance writing.
 Others might want to devote a fixed number of hours per week, which would lend itself to being a virtual assistant.

-Even if you don’t have tons of free time, you can still find ways to make extra money online from home.
+Even if you don’t have tons of free time, you can still find ways to pad your income.
 For example, you can get paid to watch Netflix in your spare time or take online surveys for money.
 Just be sure to work with a reputable site.
 You don’t want to spend precious time and lose money instead of earning it.

 4. Watch out for work-from-home scams.

 If a work-from-home job sounds too good to be true, it probably is.
 There are plenty of work-from-home scams out there, so when you are considering working with a person or company, do your research.

 Look at how long the company has been in business.
-Check out their ratings in the Better Business Bureau.
+Check out its ratings in the Better Business Bureau.
 Try to find reviews online from other side hustlers who have used the service.

 Also, a legitimate job will never ask you for money up front.
 If you’re asked to pay for training, equipment, or something else before starting a job, it’s probably a scam.

 There are a few common work-from-home scams.
 Medical billing is a common example.
 Scammers sell software, equipment, and “client lists” to individuals.
 They don’t tell you that medical clinics rarely hire individuals to do this job.

 Mystery shopping and envelope stuffing are also examples of common work-from-home scams.
 For instance, some mystery shopping sites will promise free clothes or free meals as long as you pay a membership fee to get access to their service.
 Avoid these offers.
 Instead, look for mystery shopping opportunities that don’t require an upfront payment.

 The same goes for envelope stuffing scams.
-If a company says you have to pay a fee before receiving your supplies, avoid them.
+If a company says you have to pay a fee before receiving your supplies, avoid it.
 Legitimate work-from-home companies will pay you for your services, not the other way around.

 If you’re still unsure, your best bet might be to start your own business selling services, rather than joining a company advertising work-from-home jobs.